 Varicose vein disease is an important cause of morbidity and a substantial public health burden.
 The disease affects up to 20% of the population in the developed countries and the occurrence increases with age to exceed 65% in women and 50% in men over the age of 45.
-Common symptoms include leg pain, swelling and skin changes.
+Common symptoms include leg pain, swelling and skin changes.1

-The traditional, most common treatment for varicose vein disease is surgical vein stripping and removal of affected veins.
-However, research has shown that the clinical results are not always as expected and that severe side effects, such as infection or nerve damage, are not uncommon.
+The traditional, most common treatment for varicose vein disease is surgical vein stripping and removal of affected veins.2 However, research has shown that the clinical results are not always as expected and that severe side effects, such as infection or nerve damage, are not uncommon.3

 Recurrence occurs in approximately one-third to two-thirds of patients after five years.
-Other disadvantages of surgery are the necessity for general anesthesia and the development of scars and postoperative pain.
+Other disadvantages of surgery are the necessity for general anesthesia and the development of scars and post-operative pain.4

-Endovenous laser ablation (EVLA) of the great saphenous vein (GSV) and small saphenous vein (SSV) is an alternative, minimally invasive technique for the treatment of the venous insufficiency.
+Endovenous laser ablation (EVLA) of the great saphenous vein (GSV) and small saphenous vein (SSV) is an alternative and minimally invasive technique for the treatment of the venous insufficiency.
 EVLA avoids the need for surgical incisions, and the complications of surgical exploration of the groin or popliteal fossa, and stripping.
-The procedure is commonly performed under local anesthesia, with immediate mobilization and rapid return to normal activity.
-EVLA produces a transmural vein wall injury, typically associated with perforations and carbonization.
+The procedure is commonly performed under local anaesthesia, with immediate mobilisation and rapid return to normal activity.
+Endovenous laser ablation produces a transmural vein wall injury, typically associated with perforations and carbonization.
 The pattern of injury is eccentrically distributed, with maximum injury occurring along the path of laser contact.

-Our purpose is to report 940 nm laser saphenous ablation results from the safety and effectiveness point of view with at least 1 year of duplex follow-up.
+Our purpose is to report 940 nm laser saphenous ablation results of the patients with great saphenous vein insufficiency from the safety and effectiveness point of view with at least 1 year of duplex follow-up.